 Remove all debris and flammable objects (including plants and trees) from your firework display area

-Kelly Plahay, Optometrist and Vice Chairman of The Eyecare Trust says: “Eye damage caused by fireworks is so often avoidable and can lead to permanently reduced vision or even blindness, so this year the Trust is urging people to take extra care of their eyes and follow the SPARKLER safety code.”
+David Cartwright, Chairman of the charity says: “Eye damage caused by fireworks is so often avoidable and can lead to permanently reduced vision or even blindness, so this year the Trust is urging people to take extra care of their eyes and follow the SPARKLER safety code.”

 If anyone in your party does suffer a firework eye injury:

 • Seek medical attention immediately.
 Quick action can minimise long-term damage.

 • Do not rub or rinse the injured eye, or apply any ointments to the eye area.
 If you do, it could increase any damage and make it more difficult for a specialist to provide treatment.

 1. Eye (2008) 22, 944–947